 Each lunar year is characterised by the animal of that year which is part of the Chinese Zodiac.

-2025 is the year of the Snake (Wood Snake), which symbolises wisdom, charm, elegance, and transformation.
+2026 is the year of the Horse (Fire Horse), which symbolises vitality, strength and perseverance.

 Who celebrates the Lunar New Year?